ufrn-concprog/py-producerconsumer/README.md

 ```
 +─py-producerconsumer                 ---> Project directory
-  ├─── doc                            ---> Directory with HTML pages resulted from generated documentation
+  ├─── doc                            ---> Directory with HTML pages resulting from the generated documentation
   └─── src                            ---> Directory with source code files
        └─── buffer.py                 ---> Implementation of the shared buffer and the synchronized operations on it
        └─── consumer.py               ---> Implementation of the consumer thread